vasco-santos/SafeBox/README.md

 It was considered SafeBox Client-Server Interaction, File Storage, File Protection, File Sharing between users, Smartcard Digital Signatures and a PAM module.

+The Server was implemented using CherryPy and the Client was implemented using npyscreen.

    Run on SafeBox_Server the script run.sh:
    Run on SafeBox_Client the script run.sh: